 Rescissions.
-PacificSource may rescind a student's coverage if the student, or the person seeking coverage on their behalf, performs an act, practice, or omission that constitutes fraud or makes an intentional misrepresentation of a material fact.
-The student will be given 30 days prior written notice of any rescission of coverage, and offered an opportunity to appeal that decision.
+PacificSource may rescind a student's or student's family members coverage if the student or family member, or the person seeking coverage on their behalf, performs an act, practice, or omission that constitutes fraud or makes an intentional misrepresentation of a material fact.
+The student or family member will be given 30 days prior written notice of any rescission of coverage, and offered an opportunity to appeal that decision.